 23. Keeping it confidential: While using our services, you may share confidential information with us, and you may become aware of confidential information about us.
 You and we both agree to take reasonable steps to protect the other party’s confidential information from being accessed by unauthorised individuals.
 You or we may share each other’s confidential information with legal or regulatory authorities if required to do so.

 We take security seriously and you should too!
 To help protect our services and your data, we offer added security features such as multi-factor authentication.

 24. Security safeguards: We’ve invested in technical, physical and administrative safeguards to do our part to help keep your data safe and secure.
-Read more about these measures on our security page.
+Read more about these measures on the security page on our website.
 While we’ve taken steps to help protect your data, no method of electronic storage is completely secure and we cannot guarantee absolute security.
 We may notify you if we have reason to believe that someone has accessed (or may be able to access) your account without authorisation and we may also restrict access to certain parts of our services until you verify that access was by an authorised user.

 25. Account security features: We may introduce security features to make your account more secure, such as multi-factor authentication.
 Depending on where you are in the world or what services you’re using, we may require you to adopt some of these features.
 Where we make the use of security features optional, you’re responsible (meaning we’re not liable) for any consequences of not using those features.
 We strongly encourage you to use all optional security features.